 We have also contributed to improving the imaging speed of photoacoustic microscopy.
 The low imaging speed in photoacoustic imaging has been the limiting factor in dynamic studies, especially functional brain study.
-Using novel scanning mirrors, we are developing fast functional photoacoustic microscopy that can achieve an imaging speed of 100 kHz for brain oxygenation imaging.
+Using novel scanning mirrors (e.g., MEMS, polygon), we are developing fast functional photoacoustic microscopy that can achieve an imaging speed of 1 MHz (A-line) and 2 kHz (B-scan) for brain imaging.

 - J. Yao, Huang, C.-H., Wang, L., Yang, J.-M., et al., “Wide-field Fast-scanning Photoacoustic Microscopy Enhanced by a Water-Immersible MEMS Scanning Mirror”, Journal of Biomedical Optics, 2012.
 17(8): p.
 080505.

 - J. Yao, Lidai Wang, Joon-Mo Yang, Konstantin I. Maslov, Terence T. W. Wong, Lei Li, Chih-Hsien Huang, Jun Zou, Lihong V. Wang, ‘High-speed Label-free Functional Photoacoustic Microscopy of Mouse Brain in Action’, Nature Methods, 12(5), 2015, p.
 407-413.